 Recommended resource: Listen to Part I of my interview with Melissa Street.
 The first question I ask this 8x Emmy award winning makeup artist what a typical day is like may surprise you.
 Be ready for doing a lot of things that don’t involve makeup.

 There will be people that copy you.
-It happened to me and it will happen to you.
+It happened it me, and if you’re good enough it will happen to you.
 Check out episode 2 of my interview with Eugenia Weston — a huge name in the beauty industry was copied by a massive brand.
 You should see how she responded.
 It’s so good.

 Remember, while “seeking inspiration” or straight up copying may “work” in the short term, you won’t be able to keep up.
 The beauty industry is competitive but just know that when you try to compete with someone, you aren’t coming up with anything new.
 And when someone copies you, they’ll eventually run out of content or come across as inauthentic.